 Almost invisible without Nieve – 5/10

 FDJ.fr had a few reasons to look forward to this Tour.
 Amongst their roster they could count the great French stage race hope Thibaut Pinot, and the great French sprint hope Nacer Bouhanni.
-It looked as though the team could hope a stage win from Bouhanni and hopefully an improvement on Pinot’s phenomenal 10th place overall on his debut Tour, but it only took a week for their race to fall apart.
+It looked as though the team could look forward to a stage win from Bouhanni and possibly an improvement on Pinot’s phenomenal 10th place on his debut Tour, but it only took a week for their race to fall apart.

 21-year-old Bouhanni struggled with stomach problems in the early stages before causing a crash on stage 5, and then withdrawing a day later.
 Pinot didn’t make it to end of the race either – he lost over half an hour in the Pyrénées due to his fear of descending.
 He left the race after Ventoux, having made no impact.
 We saw Jérémy Roy, Arthur Vichot and Arnold Jeannesson in breaks, with each coming away with a top ten, but never really close to a win.

 Unlucky to lose both of their star riders, a Tour to forget – 2/10

 Garmin-Sharp came into the race with team boss Jonathan Vaughters claiming they could “create chaos” at the Tour.
 They certainly brought a strong line-up and with varied targets such as stage wins, the TTT, the white jersey, and a high GC placing, it looked like we would certainly be seeing a lot of them.

 In the end it was Andrew Talansky and Dan Martin who came up with the goods.
 Talansky missed out on white, but snuck into the top ten on GC, while the Irishman won Stage 9 with a late attack and a canny final few kilometres of riding.
 On the other hand, the TTT didn’t quite go to plan, and Ryder Hesjedal was unlucky to break a rib early on.